 659A.082 Discrimination against person for service in uniformed service prohibited.
-(1) As used in this section: (a) "Service" means the performance of duty on a voluntary or involuntary basis in a uniformed service that may involve active duty, active duty for training, initial active duty for training, inactive duty for training, full-time duty in the National Guard, funeral honors duty or an examination to determine fitness for service in a uniformed service.

-(b) "Uniformed service" means the Army, Navy, Air Force, Marine Corps, Coast Guard, National Guard or military reserve forces.

-(2) It is an unlawful employment practice for an employer to discriminate against a person because of the person's service in a uniformed service by:

-(a) If the employer is a public body, denying a public officer or public employee the status or rights provided by ORS 408.240 to 408.280 and 408.290.

-(b) Denying any of the following because a person is a member of, applies to be a member of, performs, has performed, applies to perform or has an obligation to perform service in a uniformed service:

-(A) Initial employment;

-(B) Reemployment following a leave from employment taken by reason of service in a uniformed service;

-(C) Retention in employment;

-(D) Promotion; or

-(E) Any other term, condition or privilege of employment, including but not limited to compensation.

-(c) Discharging, expelling, disciplining, threatening or otherwise retaliating against the person for exercising or attempting to exercise the status or rights provided by this section.
+(1) As used in this section:

+- (a) "Service" means the performance of duty on a voluntary or involuntary basis in a uniformed service that may involve active duty, active duty for training, initial active duty for training, inactive duty for training, full-time duty in the National Guard, funeral honors duty or an examination to determine fitness for service in a uniformed service. - (b) "Uniformed service" means the Armed Forces of the United States, the Army National Guard and the Air National Guard when engaged in active duty for training, inactive duty training or full-time National Guard duty, the commissioned corps of the United States Public Health Service and any other category of persons designated by the President of the United States in time of war or national emergency. - (2) It is an unlawful employment practice for an employer to discriminate against a person because of the person's service in a uniformed service by: - (a) If the employer is a public body, denying a public officer or public employee the status or rights provided by ORS 408.240 to 408.280 and 408.290. - (b) Denying any of the following because a person is a member of, applies to be a member of, performs, has performed, applies to perform or has an obligation to perform service in a uniformed service: - (A) Initial employment; - (B) Reemployment following a leave from employment taken by reason of service in a uniformed service; - (C) Retention in employment; - (D) Promotion; or - (E) Any other term, condition or privilege of employment, including but not limited to compensation. - (c) Discharging, expelling, disciplining, threatening or otherwise retaliating against the person for exercising or attempting to exercise the status or rights provided by this section. - (3) An employer does not commit an unlawful employment practice under subsection
-(3) An employer does not commit an unlawful employment practice under subsection (2)(b) of this section if the employer acted based on a bona fide occupational requirement reasonably necessary to the normal operation of the employer's business and the employer's actions could not be avoided by making a reasonable accommodation of the person's service in a uniformed service.

-(4) Subsection (2)(b) and (c) of this section shall be construed to the extent possible in a manner that is consistent with similar provisions of the federal Uniformed Services Employment and Reemployment Rights Act of 1994.
-[2009 c.378 §2]
+- (2)(b) of this section if the employer acted based on a bona fide occupational requirement reasonably necessary to the normal operation of the employer's business and the employer's actions could not be avoided by making a reasonable accommodation of the person's service in a uniformed service. - (4) Subsection (2)(b) and (c) of this section shall be construed to the extent possible in a manner that is consistent with similar provisions of the federal Uniformed Services Employment and Reemployment Rights Act of 1994.
+[2009 c.378 §2; 2011 c.18 §1]